apache/openwhisk/docs/actions.md

   ok: created action hello
   ```

-3. List the actions you have created:
+3. List the actions that you have created:

   ```
   $ wsk action list
   ```